-- Don’t buy – make.
+Don’t buy – make.
 If you want to know how to have a sustainable Christmas, consider skipping on the buying and get creative with gifts this year instead.
 Skills such as sewing, knitting or crochet are a great way to create a handmade gift to cherish – or you could involve your children in plastic bottle recycling crafts to make bird feeders and so much more.
-Take the opportunity to educate the whole family on reducing plastic packaging and waste with these fun modules.

 In five easy steps, we’ll show you how to have a green Christmas this year!

-- Switch up your wrapping paper.
+Switch up your wrapping paper.
 Whilst brightly coloured or shiny foil wrapping paper may look pretty under the tree, most of it is not recyclable.
 Instead, swap to brown paper.
-Have a look at some more sustainable wrapping ideas over here.
+Have a look at some more sustainable wrapping ideas.

-- Have a look at how to care for your real tree, here.
+Have a look on how to care for your Christmas tree.

 So, there you go.
 If you’re looking for ways to save the planet, we’ve now shown you how to have a sustainable Christmas in just a few simple steps.
 With just a few sustainable changes, you can be sure to have an enjoyable and eco-friendly ho-ho-holiday.
 Make dreaming of a green Christmas a reality this year!